multividas/developers-multividas/docs/rest-api/entities/comment.md

-# Comment Model at MultiVida.blog
+# Comment Model at multividas.com

-This document describes the attributes of the Comment model used in the MultiVida.blog application.
+This document describes the attributes of the Comment model used in the multividas.com application.

 | Attribute Name   | Type        | Description                                 |
 |------------------|-------------|---------------------------------------------|